dnlsndr/ts3api/README.md

 ```
 npm run prod
 ```
-for running in a production environment
+for running in a production environment.

-If you are running this on a linux server, you can install the .service file, then you can run this api as a service.
+If you are running this on a linux server, you can install the ts3bot.service file, then you can run this api as a service.